Gradientspace 2.0

 A modelgrid can be meshed, and that mesh can be processed.
 In this example I applied constrained mesh smoothing, to produce something more like a landscape.

-And finally, although a ModelGrid has it’s own visual aesthetic, you might be thinking about things that less chunky, like say a large-scale terrain.
+And finally, although a ModelGrid has it’s own visual aesthetic, you might be thinking about things that are less chunky, like say a large-scale terrain.
 A ModelGrid can be converted to a continuous surface mesh, at which point it can be the starting point for a procedural generator. above-right is an example where I did just a tiny bit of basic remeshing and smoothing, to get something closer to traditional UE landscape (except you might notice a few overhangs…).
 But the grid is still there, just hidden - so it’s not implausible that, if you wanted to edit the terrain live in-game, you could still do it via the underlying ModelGrid.
 And I think that maintaining this underlying spatial organization structure - even if it’s a relatively coarse volumetric representation of a “smooth” landscape - can address a lot of “game problems” like LOD, Culling, Physics, Pathfinding, other Gameplay systems, and Simulations….it’s a long list.

 I’ll end it here with a pointer to the Gradientspace Discord - if you are using the UE Toolbox, this is the best place to come and ask for help.
 I’ll be there, and happy to also chat about things like the Interactive Tools Framework, Geometry Scripting, UE Modeling Mode, and other related topics that I know a thing or two about.
 Thanks for reading!!